Continuing Education Activity

 Signs suggestive of esophageal injury:

 - Massive hemoptysis

 - Respiratory distress

 The soft signs of penetrating neck trauma include minor hemoptysis, hematemesis, dysphonia, dysphagia, subcutaneous, or mediastinal air, non-expanding hematoma.
 Beware that penetrating injuries involving zones 1 and 3 have a higher risk for occult vascular injury.
 Also, beware of the possibility of significant concurrent wounds in these zones to the head, chest, or abdomen.
 Suspect airway injury if dyspnea, hemoptysis, subcutaneous air, stridor, hoarseness, and dysphonia are present.
 Esophageal injuries may not be clinically apparent initially.
 In addition, beware that normal radiographs do not exclude esophageal injury.

 The most important part of the evaluation is a careful and thorough physical examination.
 Obtain essential information about the mechanism of injury, is vital.
 This should include responses to the following considerations:

 When: Timing of the injury

 Where: Location of both the injury and number of wound sites (suspected entry and exit wounds), as well as their nearness to vital structures.

-How: The type of wounding agent used, such as a knife, handgun, etc.
+How: The type of wounding agent used, such as a knife, handgun, motor vehicle, etc.